Shell1010/AQW-md/Other Guides/Stats & Misc.md

 	- Max Haste is 50%, meaning skill cooldowns are decreased by 50%.

 **Wisdom**
-- Increases Dodge to all stat models, increases Hit and Critical change to caster and hybrid luck models
+- Increases Dodge to all stat models, increases Hit and Critical chance to caster and hybrid luck models

 **Endurance**